 For more than 100 years, The Auk has been the official publication of the American Ornithologists' Union and published original reports on the biology of birds.
 In 2009, The Auk was honored as one of the 100 most influential journals of biology and medicine over the past 100 years.
 Today, it remains at the top of peer-reviewed journals focusing on birds, with its 2012 impact factor ranked above all others in the field of ornithology.

-Beginning in 2014, The Auk will become The Auk: Ornithological Advances, an international, scientific journal that will focus on basic ornithological science.
+Beginning in 2014, The Auk became The Auk: Ornithological Advances, an international, scientific journal that focuses on basic ornithological science.
 The Auk: Ornithological Advances publishes original research and scholarship in peer-reviewed articles that advance fundamental scientific knowledge in two ways: the increase in basic knowledge of bird species, both living and extinct, and the increase in knowledge of broad biological concepts through studies of bird species.
 More details are available on the Mission and Scope page.

-The Auk: Ornithological Advances and The Condor: Ornithological Applications will be primarily online journals, with articles posted weekly.
+The Auk: Ornithological Advances and The Condor: Ornithological Applications are primarily online journals, with articles posted weekly.
 Posted articles will have a DOI and final page numbers for citation.
 Regular publication of printed issues will continue on a quarterly basis.
-Both journals will be available on BioOne and on a new publishing platform that will be announced in late fall 2013.
+Both journals are available on the new journal website at www.aoucospubs.org and on BioOne.

 Submissions and Instructions for Authors: